A968 road

 The A968 in Shetland is the United Kingdom's northernmost A-road.
 It connects the islands of Yell and Unst to the island of Mainland.
 The road is actually separated into three.
 The length of the part of the road on Mainland is 9.8 mi, on Yell 17.4 mi, and on Unst 10 mi.
 The road is marked red on most maps and goes from the A970 on Mainland to Haroldswick.
 It is 41.9 mi long.

 Ferries

 Mainland to Yell

 The Yell Sound Ferry sails from Ulsta on the island to Toft on Shetland Mainland.
 The service is operated by two ferries—Daggri (Norse for "dawn"), launched in 2003, and Dagalien (Norse for "dusk"), launched in 2004.
 These vessels, built in Gdańsk in Poland, can each carry 31 cars or 4 trucks, as well as 95 passengers.
 The crossing takes approximately 20 minutes, and ferries leave around every half-hour at peak times.

 Yell to Unst

-The Bluemull Sound Ferry sails from Gutcher on Yell to Belmont on Unst and Oddsta on Fetlar.
+The Bluemull Sound Ferry sails from Gutcher on Yell to Belmont on Unst and Hamars Ness on Fetlar.
 The ferries travel to Unst approximately every half-hour during the day, and to Fetlar a few times every day.
 The journey to Unst takes ten minutes, while travelling to Fetlar takes 25 minutes.
 The service is operated by Bigga and Geira.